chancejs/chancejs/docs/time/date.md

 A random date is generated, but the default you specify is kept constant.

 Note, month is 0-indexed.
-This is a carryover from the core JavaScript [Date][Date] object which we use internally to generate the date.
+This is a carryover from the core JavaScript [Date] object which we use internally to generate the date.
 We considered

 [Date]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date